 1. Brexit Uncertainty

-Although we are currently in the eye of the Brexit storm with no deal as yet finalised and the exit date of 29 March fast approaching, the full impact of leaving the EU will not be evident for years to come.
+Although we are currently in the eye of the Brexit storm with no deal as yet finalised and the original exit date of 29th of March looking less likely, the full impact of leaving the EU will not be evident for years to come.
 However, in the short-term, it seems there could be a severe shock if no deal is agreed and even with a deal, prospects for financial services are not looking rosy.

 While there may well be opportunities in terms of ‘global deals’ promised by being outside the EU, financial services – the UK’s star economic performer - looks likely to lose out.
 A number of relocations and transference of business projects are underway from London to European cities such as Frankfurt, Paris and Dublin.